Safety Tips

 #wheresthebaby

-A new law, effective June 27, 2022, requires children under the age of two to ride rear-facing, raises the age at which a child must use a child passenger restraint or booster seat to ten years old, and increases fines for certain violations.
-See the new Child Passenger Safety Law, click here.
+The Child Passenger Safety Restraint Law, effective June 27, 2022, mandates that children under two must ride in a rear-facing seat, raises the age for requiring a child passenger restraint or booster seat to ten years old, and increases fines for certain violations.
+Click here for the Child Passenger Safety Law.

 New Child Passenger Safety Law Overview: